akka/akka/akka-docs/rst/scala/typed.rst

 former simply speaks more languages than the latter.
 The opposite would be problematic, so passing an :class:`ActorRef[PostSessionMessage]` where :class:`ActorRef[Command]` is required will lead to a type error.

-The final piece of this behavior definition is the :class:`ContextAware` decorator that we use in order to obtain access to the :class:`ActorContext` within the :class:`Static` behavior definition.
-This decorator invokes the provided function when the first message is received and thereby creates the real behavior that will be used going forward—the decorator is discarded after it has done its job.

 Trying it out
 -------------